samuelpearce/BibleWorksToUnicode/README.md

 * hv| > ᾐ

 ## Background
 I am currently working for a publisher converting old books into eBooks.
-Greek and Hebrew text are using BibleWorks fonts making the book not display correctly.
+Older titles use BibleWorks fonts and are not always displayed correctly.

-To save the editors time, I created this time for the conversions.
+To save the editors time, I created this tool for the conversions.

-I have no background in Greek/Hebrew, so I naïvely find a list of Greek characters and tried to find a similar character in the BibleWorks Font.
+I have no background in Greek/Hebrew, so I have made an educated guess of the Unicode Greek characters and the similar character in the BibleWorks Font.

 ## Contribute
 If you would like to contribute: